-- OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
+- OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485.
+Our team in Warsaw recently implemented an enhanced recycling program. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
 We also partner with charitable organizations that provide pediatric orthopedic care around the world.
-In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community. - The Board of Directors understands the value of diversity and will increase the diversity of the Board over the next 18 months.
+In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - · We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community. - The Board of Directors understands the value of diversity and will increase the diversity of the Board over the next 12 months.
 The Governance and Nominating Committee engaged a global recruiting firm to assist in adding two diverse Board candidates.